work about resume contact

 Empathy

-Designing with understanding, emotion, and people in mind.
+Designing with deep understanding and people in mind.

 Curiosity